Geology

 PropertyTypeDescription

 Display Screens AsChoice: Tubes, WiresControls how the well screens will be displayed.
+Tubes display as a tube from the top to the bottom of the well screen; Wires display as a line.

 Close Screen TubesBooleanPlaces a disc inside the top and bottom of the tube for a more solid visualization.